bobtodd/PSDv2/README.md

 ```

 in order to use many of the features of C++11.
 In general that post notes that for macOS libraries must be compiled using `-stdlib=libc++`.
 (See [this issue](https://github.com/Homebrew/brew/issues/139) for other issues that might arise for Boost installation, as well as [this other discussion](https://github.com/Homebrew/legacy-homebrew/issues/25986).)

+As a reference for Make, see [this short tutorial](http://www.cs.colby.edu/maxwell/courses/tutorials/maketutor/).